RaquelPlaza/angular5-dojo/README.md

 yarn add jquery-slim
 ```

-Finally add these references under scripts in the .angular-cli.json file
+Then so our application knows about JQuery and the animation scripts add the following references under scripts in the .angular-cli.json file:

 ```
-"../node_modules/jquery/dist/jquery.slim.min.js",
+"../node_modules/jquery-slim/dist/jquery.slim.min.js",
 "../node_modules/bootstrap/js/dist/util.js",
 "../node_modules/bootstrap/js/dist/collapse.js"
 ```

 Basic animations have now been added.
 We won’t by directly using these but you will see how bootstrap uses them for dynamic purposes through the Dojo.
-For more information on bootstrap version 4 https://getbootstrap.com/docs/4.0/getting-started/introduction/
+For more information on bootstrap version 4, visit https://getbootstrap.com/docs/4.0/getting-started/introduction/

 ## Components